-The fifth meeting of the Global Network of R2P Focal Points occurred during a critical moment for reflecting upon lessons learned from the first ten years since the adoption of R2P.
-The discussion was of particular importance in helping R2P Focal Points to frame their thinking about the progress their states have made, but also the ongoing implementation challenges the international community continues to face.
+The fifth meeting of the Global Network of Responsibility to Protect Focal Points occurred during a critical moment for reflecting upon lessons learned from the first 10 years since the adoption of the responsibility to protect principle.
+The discussion was of particular importance in helping responsibility to protect focal points to frame their thinking about the progress that their States have made, but also the ongoing implementation challenges that the international community continues to face.

-The meeting's discussion of how to respond to non-state actors and vulnerable populations, encouraged R2P Focal Points to think practically about how to prevent and protect in the face of new and emerging challenges and threats.
-As one participant noted, "In order to show that the norm does not only address yesterday's news there must also be success stories about adaptation to new challenges...
-R2P Focal Points benefit from the Global Network addressing the future implications of unprecedented needs."
+The discussion on how to respond to non-State actors and vulnerable populations encouraged the focal points to think practically about how to prevent and protect in the face of new and emerging challenges and threats.
+As one participant noted, in order to show that the norm does not only address yesterday's news, there must also be success stories about adaptation to new challenges, and focal points benefit from the Global Network addressing the future implications of unprecedented needs.